Back to jobs

 • Demonstrated expertise in contract negotiation and supplier relationship management

-• Experience working with ERP systems such as NetSuite, SAP, or Oracle
+• Hands-on experience with ERP systems such as NetSuite, SAP, or Oracle

 • Proficient in data analysis and reporting tools, including Microsoft Excel and PowerPoint